TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction

 \subsection{Ablation Studies}

-In order to analyze the performance characteristics of different aspects of the TsLLM architecture and training procedure, we conduct ablation studies on our methodology at a smaller scale.
-In Table \ref{tab:abl}, we report the results of our primary findings.
-The baseline for this experiment uses SmolLM2-360M as the pretrained LLM backbone with an MLP-based adapter for the time series encoder and decoder models, and we utilize the same encoder-decoder pair as in previous experiments.
+We conduct ablation studies on our methodology at a smaller scale, using SmolLM2-360M as the pretrained LLM backbone, with results in Table \ref{tab:abl}.
+Performance is measured by accuracy on ECG-QA.
 These results demonstrate that the size and performance of the backbone LLM matter significantly, suggesting that TsLLM can be scaled up further to improve performance.
-They also show that a single linear layer performs nearly as well as the MLP adapter, although we have seen the MLP improves performance on other tasks.
-Finally, using an encoder-decoder pair with quantized latent embeddings currently has a big negative impact on performance, although they are commonly used in vision-language models.
-This likely could be improved in future work, but highlights the importance of precise, high-fidelity encoder and decoder models for time series data.
+They also show that simpler adapter layers perform somewhat worse than our cross attention based approach.
+Finally, using an encoder-decoder pair with quantized latent embeddings currently has a big negative impact on performance, highlighting the importance of precise, high-fidelity encoder and decoder models.